Dammydonz/Portfolio/README.md

 ## ABOUT ME
 Hello!
 I am Damiloju Osanyinbi, an experienced Data Analyst passionate about transforming data into actionable insights and optimizing business processes.
 With over two years of professional experience, I specialize in predictive modeling, cost analysis, and data visualization using tools like SQL, Python, and Excel.

-In addition to my work in data analytics, I am a professional audio-visual engineer by hobby, with nearly a decade of experience.
-I have honed my sound and media systems expertise, combining creativity and technical skills to deliver exceptional audio-visual experiences.
+In addition to my work in data analytics, I am a professional audiovisual engineer by hobby with nearly a decade of experience.
+I have honed my sound and media systems expertise, combining creativity and technical skills to deliver exceptional audiovisual experiences.
 Whether in data or sound, I desire to innovate, solve problems, and provide impactful solutions.
 Let’s connect to create meaningful projects together!
 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO
 *As a Data Analyst at Pricepally, I provide actionable insights and innovative solutions for business growth.*